 CF Industries (CF) Gains As Market Dips: What You Should Know

-Coming into today, shares of the fertilizer maker had gained 21.17% in the past month.
-In that same time, the Basic Materials sector gained 9.2%, while the S&P 500 gained 6.02%.
+Prior to today's trading, shares of the fertilizer maker had gained 6.32% over the past month.
+This has outpaced the Basic Materials sector's gain of 6.12% and the S&P 500's gain of 6.07% in that time.

 CF Industries will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect CF Industries to post earnings of $4.19 per share.
-This would mark year-over-year growth of 498.57%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.6 billion, up 147.87% from the year-ago period.
+The company is expected to report EPS of $4.19, up 498.57% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.6 billion, up 148.35% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $15.81 per share and revenue of $10.33 billion.
 These totals would mark changes of +272.88% and +58.04%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for CF Industries.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for CF Industries.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 24.43% higher.
-CF Industries is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 16.96% higher.
+CF Industries is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note CF Industries's current valuation metrics, including its Forward P/E ratio of 6.31.
-This valuation marks a discount compared to its industry's average Forward P/E of 7.88.
+Looking at its valuation, CF Industries is holding a Forward P/E ratio of 6.44.
+For comparison, its industry has an average Forward P/E of 8, which means CF Industries is trading at a discount to the group.

-Also, we should mention that CF has a PEG ratio of 1.05.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Fertilizers stocks are, on average, holding a PEG ratio of 0.9 based on yesterday's closing prices.
+Investors should also note that CF has a PEG ratio of 1.07 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Fertilizers was holding an average PEG ratio of 0.92 at yesterday's closing price.

 The Fertilizers industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 7, which puts it in the top 3% of all 250+ industries.
+This group has a Zacks Industry Rank of 20, putting it in the top 8% of all 250+ industries.

+To follow CF in the coming trading sessions, be sure to utilize Zacks.com.

 Click to get this free report